cronvel/terminal-kit/doc/high-level.md

 It outputs some text with an old-fashioned slow-typing effect.

-Without a callback, it returns a promise that resolve on completion.
+Without a callback argument, it returns a promise that resolve on completion.

 Example: